johnathan-greenaway/cli-FSD/README.md

 [![Run on Replit](https://replit.com/badge/github/wazacraft/cli-FSD)](https://replit.com/@wazacraft/cli-FSD)

 ## Project Progress

+v0.87
+- [x] - finish OpenAI Assistants integration (done but but needs to be made accessible in main.py)
+- [x] - integrate other LLM providers with http request APIs similar to /v1/completions (pass -c with your query to use Anthropic API's Claude 3 Opus)\
+- [x] - improved error handling

 v0.75
 - [x] - overhauled and refactored error resolution function to address a bug that sometimes prevented the resolution from executing
-- [x] - fixed niche text handling errors and submodule implementation for an upcoming feature
+- [x] - fixed niche text handling errors and submodule implementation for upcoming OpenAI AssistantsAPI integration v0.52
-   - [ ] for v0.8 - route requests to a custom gpt-4-turbo assistant with code interpreter access using OpenAI's Assistants API v0.52
 - [x] - implement LLM error handling and resolution flows
 - [x] - refactor flags for SafeMode, Autopilot

 ### To Do
-- [ ] - implement restricted commands parser
-- [ ] - refactor and expand CMD module.
+- [ ] - refactor and expand CMD module
-- [ ] - finish OpenAI Assistants integration
-- [ ] - integrate other LLM providers with http request APIs similar to /v1/completions
+- [] for v0.8 - route requests to a custom gpt-4-turbo assistant with code interpreter access using OpenAI's Assistants API
 - [ ] - build advanced menu and config options

 ## Considering